Stradivary/bakso-app/docs/features.md

 nav_order: 3
 ---

-## **Features ✨**
+# **Features ✨**

-- Real-time location updates for sellers and customers
+- **Real-time Location Updates**: Tracks the location of sellers and customers in real-time using geolocation services.
-- Interactive map powered by Leaflet.js
+- **Interactive Map**: Utilizes Leaflet.js for an interactive map experience with custom markers and layers.
-- Role-based views for **customers** and **sellers**
+- **Role-Based Views**: Provides different functionalities and interfaces for **customers** and **sellers** based on their roles.
-- Works offline with Progressive Web App (PWA) support
+- **Offline Support**: Implements Progressive Web App (PWA) features to allow offline access and improve performance.
-- Secure backend powered by Supabase Cloud
+- **Secure Backend**: Leverages Supabase Cloud for secure authentication and database management.
-- Optimized for mobile and desktop experiences
+- **Responsive Design**: Optimized for both mobile and desktop, ensuring a seamless user experience across devices.

----